 Liberal Studies 221 3 (crs.)

 American and European Drama in Contemporary Society

 Focuses on the major movements in modern and contemporary drama such as realism, existentialism, and absurdism.
 Playwrights studied include Henrik Ibsen, Albert Camus, Eugene Ionesco, Tennessee Williams, Arthur Miller, and Edward Albee.

 Introduction to Leadership

 This course will introduce students to a variety of theories and issues involved with leadership, including power and influence; vision, values and ethics; effecting change through teams and coalition; and the importance of embracing diversity.
 Examples will be drawn from a broad range of contexts, including organizations, education, politics, and communities.
 Prerequisite: Concurrent or prior enrollment in Liberal Studies 209 or department consent.

 Writing with Purpose

 This course offers intensive instruction in (1) writing clear, coherent, correct, persuasive prose, (2) reading and thinking critically, and (3) conducting library research and/or interviews and integrating primary and secondary sources into your own texts.
 The focus will be on writing clearly and purposefully, developing individuals' writing skills necessary for academic and professional success.
-Taught exclusively online, learners will be engaged in reading analyzing, researching, thinking, writing and re-writing to learn that everything written holds power to persuade, inform, or confuse by writing memos, reports, and essays.
+Taught exclusively on-line, learners will be engaged in reading analyzing, researching, thinking, writing, and re-writing to learn that everything written holds power to persuade, inform, or confuse by writing memos, reports, and essays.
 Prerequisites: WBIS 188, English 101 or department consent; also concurrent or prior enrollment in Liberal Studies 209 or department consent.